3xBJ/hydeout-jekyll-starter/category/delegates-or-how-i-stopped-worrying-and-love-the-clr.md

 * Chapter 0: How to use
 * Chapter 1: Variance and covariance
 * Chapter 2: How the compiler deal withs delegates
-* Chapter 3: Chaining invakation
+* Chapter 3: Chaining invokation
 * Chapter 4: Generic Delegates
 * Chapter 5: Delegates and reflection